AvtsVivek/LearnCpp/src/tasks/435860-ModuleInterfacePartitions/ReadMe.md

 # Auto

 ## Notes
-1. Submodules
+1. This shows another way to split the module into parts.
+The earlier sub modules leak into user space, the users can peek into the modules and see how the code is split into different parts.
+2. If we want to hide your implimentatioin details, you can use the partition feature, that we have in cpp 20 modules
+3. So we have math, math:addition, math:multiplication.
+The latter both will be imported by our math module.
+But the way our project is broken up, is ***not*** going to be visible to the users of our module.
-2. Project files
+4. Project files
-   1. point.ixx
+   1. add_partition.ixx
-   2. line.ixx
+   2. math.ixx
+   3. multi_partition.ixx
-   3. main.cpp
+   4. main.cpp
-3. For Clang.
+5. For Clang.
 [Standard C++ Modules documenation](https://clang.llvm.org/docs/StandardCPlusPlusModules.html) and repurposed it to compile the projects in this chapter.
-4. Compilation steps on 3 major compilers:
+6. Compilation steps on 3 major compilers:
    1. Visual C++ (Windows)
       1. Create a console project and rename the file containing main to main.cpp
       2. Set the standard to C++20